10th Annual Pinwheels for Prevention Prayer Service April 9, 2021

 The Archdiocese of Chicago joins PCA America in planting pinwheel gardens throughout the archdiocese to remind each of us of the important role we play in children’s and young people’s daily lives.

 The blue ribbon has been a national symbol of child-abuse awareness since 1989 when Bonnie Finney, a grandmother whose 3-year-old grandson died at the hands of his mother’s abusive boyfriend, tied a blue ribbon to her van as a support of her personal commitment to involve everyone in the effort to raise awareness of child abuse.

-While the blue ribbon has served the purpose of increasing awareness of the prevalence of abuse and neglect in communities, the message developed around the ribbons became a barrier to advancing the prevention of abuse and neglect in terms of behavior change, societal solutions and policy priorities.
-As the focus of the message shifted from the problem of abuse to the solution of effective prevention, a symbol that would represent this shift and provide an imagery of healthy child development was identified.
-Thus, in 2004, after looking into a variety of options, PCA Florida selected the pinwheel and adopted Winds of Change as the statewide campaign.
+While the blue ribbon has served the purpose of increasing awareness of the prevalence of abuse and neglect in communities, a new message able to advance the prevention of abuse and neglect in terms of behavior change, societal solutions and policy priorities was needed.
+The message shifted from the problem of abuse to the solution of effective prevention: Therefore, a symbol that would represent this shift and provide an imagery of healthy child development was identified.
+In 2004, PCA Florida selected the pinwheel and adopted Winds of Change as the statewide campaign.
 In 2008, PCA America adopted the pinwheel and created a national signature campaign called Pinwheels for Prevention.
 [Source: Pinwheels for Prevention – 2011 Pinwheels for Prevention Toolkit]

 Every April, we commemorate Child-Abuse Prevention Month to highlight the importance of protecting minors from abuse.
 This year, we are offering the following activities and resources to dioceses/eparchies.